brandonbaldwin8597/brandonbaldwin8597/README.md

 - 👋 Hi, I’m Brandon Baldwin
-- 👀 I’m interested in becoomming an exceptional programmer and finding a job that excites me
+- 👀 I’m interested in becoming an exceptional programmer and finding a job that excites me
-- 🌱 I’m currently learning how to code through online (and preferably free) courses/videos
+- 🌱 I’m currently in an online Computer Science bootcamp and am learning to be a Data Scientist
-- 📫 How to reach me email: brandon_baldwin8597@aol.com
+- 📫 How to reach me email: brandonbaldwin8597@gmail.com

 <!---
 brandonbaldwin8597/brandonbaldwin8597 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.